 Are you worried about fibroids during pregnancy?
-Those non-cancerous tumors made up of cells and muscle can be a quirky lot.
+And should you remove fibroids before IVF, or before trying to get pregnant on your own?
+Here’s the deal: those non-cancerous tumors made up of cells and muscle can be a quirky lot.
 Many women with uterine fibroids have no symptoms whatsoever, and some never even know they have them.
 Others have painful and heavy periods and struggle with discomfort.
 With all these disparate situations you may be wondering if and how fibroids can affect your fertility.
 And, if you do become pregnant, how your baby will develop with fibroids.
 And that was certainly the case for Love & Hip Hop Miami star Shay Johnson, our Woman Crush of the Week!

 Fibroids During Pregnancy: Shay Johnson’s Story